AnshumanMahato/AnshumanMahato/README.md

 # 💫 About Me:

 I am an aspiring developer and mainly focus on web technology.
 Till now, I have acquired proficiency in HTML, CSS, JavaScript, Bootstrap, NodeJS, Express, and MongoDB.
-I am currently learning Redux and SQL.<br><br>That's it from my side!
-I will love to connect with you.
+I am currently learning TypeScript and Web Design.<br><br>That's it from my side!
+I would love to connect with you.

 <div align=>
 	<img src="https://badge.stateful.com/AnshumanMahato/status.svg" alt="Status for AnshumanMahato"/>